snbattan/sierraismy-name/README.md

 This is Sierra's website to display to the world whatever she pleases while learning new technologies!

-This will take a long time to develop and you should be patient with her.
+This will be an iterative process.
+Get ready for a bumpy ride :)

 ## HAVE FUN :nerd_face: